-The Home Buyers' Plan is an exception that allows your to withdraw or "borrow" from your RRSP without any penalties or the loss of contribution room.
-This lets you save pre-tax income (which can be more than 40% more than your income after taxes) for your home downpayment.
-When used properly, you can get a larger downpayment more quickly and also save on interest on your mortgage.
+The Home Buyers' Plan is an exception that allows you to withdraw or "borrow" from your RRSP without any penalties or the loss of contribution room.
+This lets you save pre-tax income (which can be over 40% more than your income after taxes) for your home down payment.
+When used properly, you can get a larger down payment more quickly and also save on interest on your mortgage.

 Every year, the Canadian Revenue Agency (CRA) will send you a HBP statement of account with your notice of assessment.
 It will include any amounts you have repaid so far, your HBP balance, and your minimum payment for the following year.

 Practically speaking, you have up to 17 years to repay your HBP withdrawal from the time you withdraw.
 However, any payments made before the first official payment period (the second year after you first withdraw funds) will count as pre-payments.

 Any payments made before the first official payment period (the second year after you first withdraw funds) will count as pre-payments.
 Pre-payments will go towards your first official payment and decrease your remaining balance.
 However, you will still have to pay your minimum payments for later years even if you pre-pay multiple years worth of payments.

 If you borrow using a Home Buyers' Plan, you are required to make minimum payments towards your HBP balance every year.
 This is true even if you repaid more than the required amount in a previous year.
 If you contributed to your RRSP during the year, you will still have to designate your contributions as payments towards your HBP in order for them to count.